 Posted by Lisa Amstutz on Thursday, August 4, 2016 - 11:00 | Follow me

-Earning accounting and financial certifications is a big step toward improving your marketability and career advancement as a financial professional.
+Earning finance and accounting certifications is a big step toward improving your marketability and career advancement as a financial professional.

-Of the numerous financial certifications, each has its own requirements for education, work experience and examination.
-Each, too, has specific skills to be gained by attaining it and ways in which it would benefit your career and positioning as an expert in the field.
+Of the numerous certifications, each has its own requirements for education, work experience and examination.
+Each, too, has specific skills to be gained by attaining it and ways in which it would benefit your career and positioning as an expert in the field of accounting and finance.

 Continuing education is an investment in time and money, of course, and once you've entered the workplace, your employer may help make the case for credentials.
 Recent Robert Half research shows that a majority (72 percent) of CFOs interviewed say their company will cover all or some of the cost of obtaining a professional certification, and 76 percent said their organizations help in maintaining such certifications once they're earned.

-Read more about our survey of CFOs and their views on financial certification.
+Read more about our survey of CFOs and their views on accounting certifications.

 Your choice of financial certifications will depend on your career goals, resources and eligibility.
 At the very least, you should know something about the acronyms that are bantered about in this industry, from CGMA to CISA to the newest, CEIV.

-Here's a look at seven of these degrees or financial certifications that may be in your future.
+Here's a look at seven of these degrees or certifications that may be in your future.

 1. Certified Public Accountant

-The CPA license has a long reputation as the top credential for employees in the accounting and finance industry.
-With this financial certification, you validate your expertise in forensic accounting, tax, compliance, risk management and other skills.
+The Certified Public Accountant (CPA) license has a long reputation as the top credential for employees in the accounting and finance industry.
+With this accounting certification, you validate your expertise in forensic accounting, tax, compliance, risk management and other skills.

 Granted by: American Institute of Certified Public Accountants (AICPA)